differentiate-catalysis/catalyst-bubble-detection/README.md

 ### Evaluate and Apply Model

-The `evaluate` mode runs the model on the test set of images, and outputs the resulting loss, Intersection over Union (IoU), and Mean Average Percision (mAP) scores.
+The `evaluate` mode runs the model on the test set of images, and outputs the resulting loss, Intersection over Union (IoU), and Mean Average Percision (mAP) scores. `evaluate` is effectively a call to `apply` followed by a call to `metrics`.

 The `apply` mode runs the model on a set of unlabeled images.
 This mode can also be used to apply the model to a video file, where the model is run on each frame separately.
 Use the `video` configuration option to run on one video, or `video_dir` to run on a directory of videos.